faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 ## Memory Management tools

-There are a collection of tools complementary to the Address Sanitizer tool.
+There is a collection of tools complementary to the Address Sanitizer tool.
 These are to be used when Address Sanitizer is off.
 They catch certain causes of failure that Address Sanitizer would miss.

-The memory management tools do not require a re-compilation of the project.
-That is their main advantage.
+In contrast to the Address Sanitizer, the memory management tools do not require a re-compilation of the project.

-## Guard Malloc Tool
+### Guard Malloc Tool

 This tool is only available on simulator targets, a major disadvantage.
 Every allocation is placed into its own memory page with guard pages before and after.
 This tool is largely superseded by Address Sanitizer.

-## Malloc Scribble
+### Malloc Scribble

-The purpose of Malloc Scribble is to make the symptoms of memory errors predictable by having `malloc`ed  or `free`ed memory assigned to fixed known values.
+The purpose of Malloc Scribble is to make the symptoms of memory errors predictable by having `malloc`-ed  or `free`-ed memory assigned to fixed known values.
 Allocated memory is given `0xAA` and deallocated memory is given `0x55`.
 It does not affect the behavior of data allocated on the stack.
 It is not compatible with Address Sanitizer.

 If we have an app that keeps crashing different ways each time it is run, then Malloc Scribble is a good option.
 It will help make the crash predictable and repeatable.